 $

-The cc matches all the chars specified inside, it is delimited by square brackets [ ]
+The character classes match all the chars specified inside.
+Use square brackets [ ]

-the sequence of chars in the class is evaluated with an OR operation.
+The sequence of the chars in the character class, is evaluated with an OR op.

 or b